The Practical Observatory #2.5

 The first thing we did was to roll the roof off and secure it.
 Not trusting the condition of the outside posts, we added bracing.
 Then we began the tear down.
 We cut the 40' sections of channel in half.
 With the channel gone, we removed the OSB plywood, the door, then the wood floor.
 Removed several yards of dirt that sat between the floor joists.
 We left the wall posts in, to help set the forms.
 Under the OSB was a 16" section of treated plywood, half in the ground.
 This plywood was driven down and staked to create our forms.
 Once we had our forms, we removed the wall posts.
 Half the posts were rotten.
 We saved what material we could, to be recycled into the new building.

-It was a long a fourteen hour day to get the forms down.
-Had to dig the edges out and add rebar.
-Only took couple hours to float the concrete, but a whole day to put down one layer of foundation block.
+It was a long a fourteen hour day to get the forms down, had to dig the edges out and add rebar.
+Only took couple hours to float the concrete, but a another whole day to put down one layer of foundation block.
 Craig did a great job on the blocks, so said the inspector.
 Straight and level, made putting up the walls almost easy.
 Just remember, when setting blocks have two anchor bolts in every corner.

 We decided to make the walls 50" high.
 Allowing for an 8" block, that's 42" to the top of the header.
 By laying a full sheet of plywood on top of the sill plate, we had 7.5" inches of plywood above the header.
 Just the right height to cover the channel and wheels from the elements.
 We secured three 4" by 4" braces to the north, south, and west walls, to keep them stiff.
 Each brace lays at a forty-five degree angle, secured to cement pads with 4" by 4" brackets and cement screws.
 Oh, we noticed the north braces came close to a bench.
 So we added three 12' pieces of treated wood to the north braces for a nice viewing bench.
 So nice, in fact, we fabricated another bench for the south wall.

-To keep the roof from blowing off, we installed six chain binders.
+To keep the roof from blowing off, we installed six chain binders (also called load binders).
 One for each corner of the building, plus two in the middle.
-These chain binders hook to big eye-screws, which are screwed into the walls.
+Bolts hold a short section of chain to a roof truss.
+Each chain binder then secures the chain to a big eye-bolt in the wall.
 I taped the chain binders to their chains, so people will always know how to lock the chain binders back down.